Vtr0/gt/YT download batch/guide.md

 ### Troubleshoot
 If somehow `yt-dlp` fails to download mp3, you should upgrade it.

-# Run batch file to Download
+# Run batch file to Download Youtube to mp3
 * The batch file should be used: **`ytd.bat`**
 * All downloaded MP3 from YouTube Video will be embbed withFull `ID3 Tags`